nccgroup/SocksOverRDP/README.md

 The tool works with Citrix Receiver that is used to connect to the Citrix server.
 Either an app or a full desktop can be provided to the user, the tool works in both cases if the plugin was correctly installed and the *.exe* server component was copied to and executed on the Citrix server.
 **Citrix seems to have 32-bit Citrix Receiver only.** This means that if your operating system is 64-bit, and you have already registered the corresponding *.dll*, you need to unregister the *.dll* and use the 32-bit version.
 In case you use a 32-bit OS, you just register the *.dll* as mentioned above.
 Please note that 64-bit windows has two *regsvr32.exe*, one in *%WINDIR%\system32\* (x64) and the one in *%WINDIR%\SysWOW64\* (x32), use the latter to register the 32-bit *.dll*, which will be automatically loaded by the Citrix Receiver upon execution.
 Everything else should be the same, please make sure you have followed the readme before opening issues on Github.

-Although it is possible to disable the dynamic virtual channels in RDP, the following solution to do the same is ineffective for Citrix: [https://support.citrix.com/article/CTX202153](https://support.citrix.com/article/CTX202153)

 ### Options/Configuration ###
 The server component (*.exe*) does not need any configuration or requires any arguments.
 Although there is one for verbosity: